timthepost/lume-basic-seo/README.md

   indexed.
 - Make sure URLs are under 70% (default) of title length, for the same reason.
 - Make sure only one `<h1>` element exists in a page.
-- Make sure heading elements are used in semantic order (H1 - H5)
+- Make sure heading elements are used in semantic order (H1 - H5).
 - Make sure titles and URLs contain a relatively low percentage of [common words][1].
 - Make sure images have alt="" and title="" attributes.
 This helps accessibility, and boosts image search strategies.
-- More checks coming soon (see below!)
+- More checks coming soon (see ideas below!)

 This plugin is meant to run in conjunction with the [Check URLs][2] and [Metas][3] plugins for a comprehensive approach to managing SEO factors.
 It is